 Two Newberry Library Fellowships were funded by MSF for a study in 2021.
 The Newberry has presented the project as "The Edifying and Elusive Gestures of Great Americans," an examination of Helen Balfour Morrison's "Great Americans" portraits.
-Goals for this research include being featured in two publications, such as the peer-reviewed Archives of American Art Journal, to re-introduce Morrison's contributions to a broader public, and to consider the potential to develop a larger exhibition project.
+Goals for this research include being featured in two publications, such as the peerreviewed Archives of American Art Journal, to re-introduce Morrison's contributions to a broader public, and to consider the potential to develop a larger exhibition project.

 Two recipients have been announced.
 Dr. Wendy Castenell is Assistant Professor of African American Art in the Department of Art and Art History at the University of Alabama.
 Her additional goals include exploring evidence about the reception of Morrison's works, and beginning to place her and her photographs within the larger context of contemporary female photographers engaged in documenting regional populations.
 She will also consider the way the early photographic series straddled the line between traditional portraiture and the particular concerns of Modernism.

-Dr. Patricia Mooney-Melvin is Associate Professor and Graduate Program Director in the Department of History at Loyola University Chicago.
+Amy M. Mooney is an Associate Professor at Columbia College Chicago.
 She intends also to explore ways that exhibitions of the "Great Americans" portraits may have been used to promote a broader understanding of American identity, a central theme in her forthcoming book, Portraits of Noteworthy Character: Negotiating a Collective American Identity.